By Stephen Quong

 What is even more interesting is that it is not necessary to purchase expensive, fine-gem quality Paraiba tourmaline to realize this benefit.
 The lower grade, opaque nuggets appear to work quite well in boosting physical vitality.
 Of course, a large gem quality Paraiba tourmaline would be even more beneficial for meditation, creativity, and spiritual vision, since it would resonate more powerfully with the higher frequencies of the human aura and the chakras.

 Dr. Jes T.Y.
 Lim, in collaboration with various gem designers, has pioneered research and development of Feng Shui and Tao Geomancy tools which incorporate the healing powers of the Paraiba tourmaline.
 Specially designed tools have been used for self-healing, space clearing, earth cleansing, and even earth-acupuncture.
 You can learn more about these tools and techniques by attending the various courses on Qi-Mag Feng Shui and Tao Geomancy.

 Vedic gem therapy is a fascinating topic by itself, but when new research on the therapeutic effects of alternative gemstones is done with modern subtle energy technologies, then many more exciting discoveries are possible.
 Plus, the benefits of gem therapy can be made available to a much larger population through innovations in design and distribution.

-Stephen Quong is a Certified Qi-Mag Consultant, first level Master of Tao Geomancy, Life Fellow of the Indian Council on Astrological Sciences, and a Founding Member of the Planetary Gemologists Association.
+Stephen Quong is a Certified Qi-Mag Consultant, Senior Master of Tao Geomancy, Life Fellow of the Indian Council on Astrological Sciences, and a Founding Member of the Planetary Gemologists Association.